Disclosure

 The back yard at Domaine Madeleine had a beautiful view of the ocean

-For our quick trip to Port Angeles, we chose to stay at Domaine Madeleine.
+If looking for where to stay in Port Angeles, we highly recommend Domaine Madeleine.
 We love to stay at locally-owned places whenever possible.
-And, with great views, wonderful food and a beautiful room, this B&B was the perfect place to rest after our adventures in Port Angeles.
+And, with great views, wonderful food, and a beautiful room, this B&B was the perfect place to rest after our adventures in Port Angeles.

 Our room and view at Domaine Madeleine, which is a great base for all the things to do in Port Angeles